|Thank you for visiting the Best Practices Course website.

 Eric Bobrow, Creator of the Best Practices Course

-While you watch the video, the playing controls will disappear.
-To make them appear again, simply move your mouse over the playing area.
-You may pause and resume the video at any time by simply clicking inside the playing area.
+While you watch this ArchiCAD Coaching Call, the player controls will disappear.
+To make them reappear, move your mouse over the playing area.
+Pause and resume the video by clicking anywhere inside the playing area.

 |QUESTION||ANSWER SUMMARY AND NOTES||START TIME|